Imam4045/Faculty-Module/README.md

 - Department must be one of the **valid department codes** (10–16, 20–24, 30–31).
 - The linked list grows **dynamically** — there is no fixed limit on the number of faculty records.
 - Memory is properly freed only when you **exit using option 0**.

 ---

-## ⚠️ Limitations

-- **No file saving** — all data is lost when the program closes.
-- **No duplicate checking** — two faculty members can have the same initial.
-- **Basic display only** — no sorting or filtering of the faculty list.
-- Not designed for **very large datasets** (e.g., thousands of faculty records).

----

-## 📄 References

-- The C Programming Language by Brian W. Kernighan and Dennis M. Ritchie
-- C Standard Library Documentation
-- East West University CSE207 — Data Structures Course Materials

----